Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-\begin{proof} Indeed, consider any curve under the above conditions.
-The equation of a curve of degree $d$ may contain some monomials with zero coefficients.
-So, if the minimal lattice width of the Newton polygon of $C$ is at least $\max(m_i)$, then we are done.
-If it is not the case, we apply the following lemma.
+\begin{proof} The equation of a curve of degree $d$ may contain some monomials with zero coefficients.
+So, if the minimal lattice width of the actual Newton polygon of $C$ is at least $\max(m_i)$, then we conclude by Lemma~\ref{lemma_old}.
+If it is not the case, we apply Lemma~\ref{lemma_width}.